srijan-paul/snap/README.md

 # Implementation.

-Snap runs on the Snap Virtual Machine (svm for short).
+Vyse runs on the Vyse Virtual Machine (svm for short).
 The VM has a stack based architechture that operates on 1 byte long opcodes.
-To keep the implementation concise and simple, snap uses a single pass compiler that directly consumes tokens and emits bytecode.
+To keep the implementation concise and simple, vyse uses a single pass compiler that directly consumes tokens and emits bytecode.

 The stages involved are :

 ### Lexing / Tokenizing (String -> Token)

-The snap lexer resides in the `src/syntax/scanner.hpp` file, A simple hand written lexer that accepts a string returns a token whenever the method `next_token()` is called.
+The vyse lexer resides in the `src/syntax/scanner.hpp` file, A simple hand written lexer that accepts a string returns a token whenever the method `next_token()` is called.
 The Lexer is called from within the Compiler, but can also be instantiated and used stand-alone for testing purposes.

 ### Compiling (Tokens -> Bytecode)

-The Compiler compiles tokens to Bytecode following the Snap Bytecode Instruction format (`lang/include/opcode.hpp`).
+The Compiler compiles tokens to Bytecode following the Vyse Bytecode Instruction format (`lang/include/opcode.hpp`).
 Every instruction is 1 byte long.
 The compiler returns a function containing all the bytecode from the script, which is then loaded into the VM and called.